department-of-veterans-affairs/notification-utils/docs/mistune.md

 Some Mistune grammar regular expressions are overridden rather than defining new grammar and lexer classes.
 This is not a complaint but rather an observation.

+## overriding the linebreak behavior

+NotifyEmailBlockLexer inherits from BlockLexer and NotifyEmailMarkdown inherits from Markdown, so the generated html paragraphs can have different styles depending on whether part of a list block or not.
+Another approach would have been to refactor the `formatters.py` code which would have been high risk as the reason for overriding the regular expressions was not documented in any of the change history.